 A college professor is likely to hammer on locale-specific issues and answers.
 I often hear myself saying, “In my hospital would we would…” and participants say this, too!
 There’s nothing wrong with driving home a point.
 However, on a certification or licensure exam, issues will be broader, and the correct answer universally recognized as a best practice.

-Because of so many difference between career-critical exams and course final exams, it’s often silly—or impossible—to rely on your old preparation strategies.
+Because comprehensive exams are different from course final exams, it’s often silly—or impossible—to rely on your old preparation strategies.
 Just as there are differences in the exam, there are differences in how to approach studying if you’re going to achieve your goal of passing this different kind of exam.

 What steps will you use to prepare for your exam?